markjprice/tools-skills-net8/docs/sql-server/README.md

 Express edition or the free SQL Server LocalDB edition that can be installed with Visual Studio for Windows.

 > If you do not have Windows, then you can use a version of SQL Server that runs in a Linux container on Docker.
-To find out how, please read the page about [Azure SQL Edge](https://github.com/markjprice/apps-services-net8/blob/main/docs/ch02-sql-edge.md) from the companion book, *Apps and Services with .NET 8*.
+To find out how, please read the page about [Azure SQL Edge](../ch02-sql-edge.md).

-## Downloading and installing SQL Server
+# Downloading and installing SQL Server

 You can download SQL Server editions from the following link: https://www.microsoft.com/en-us/sql-server/sql-server-downloads